better-internet/radworks-docs/docs/using-radicle/view-share.md

 at `https://app.radicle.network/seeds/willow.radicle.garden/rad:git:hnrkmkfqk1yadewcgasm1s6mp5pn1hc5ch6wy`.

 But you can share any project as long as you know its seed node and project URN.
-The process for finding these via the web interface is detailed above, but you can also use `rad` to find this information for any project on your local system.
+The process for finding these via the web interface is detailed above, but you can also find this information for any project on your local system.

-View your local Git configuration with `git config --local rad.seed` to find the seed node:
+Find the seed node by view your local Git configuration with `git config --local rad.seed`:

 ```
 $ git config --local rad.seed
 https://willow.radicle.garden/
 ```

-And `rad .` (or `rad inspect`) for the project URN:
+Find the project URN with `rad .` (or `rad inspect`):

 ```
 $ rad .